Hong Kong FastFacts! Map of Hong Kong

 2. Modern Dragon Boat Festival

-The dragon boat races has turned international.
+The dragon boat races have turned international.
 Many countries have dragon boat races now.
 Varieties of rice dumpling is greatly increased, mostly because people are getting wealthier.

 3. Modern Mid-autumn Festival